-If online privacy is something you care about for you or your kids, I have some information to share with you about some great sites we love to visit.
+If online privacy is something you care about for you or your kids or the world, for that matter, I have some information to share with you.

-Turns out that men, more often then women, decide not to post a comment after thinking about it.
+Turns out that men, more often then women, opted to walk away from a prospective comment after thinking about it.
 And younger users decided not to hit post way more than older people.
-So what does that say about older female Facebook users?
+Das calls this behavior “think twice.”

-What you TYPE ON FACEBOOK stays ON Facebook’s Servers.
+What you type on Facebook stays on Facebook’s Servers, so says Jennifer Golbeck in article for Slate.
 “The code in your browser that powers Facebook still knows what you typed–even if you decide not to publish it.”
-You can read the detail in an article in Slate (see link in references).

 And here’s the thing, it’s not like Facebook is trying to deceive anyone.
 It’s just that most of us don’t make it a point to actually read the all-too-long and way too lawyer-esque Privacy Policies.